PSA Chief, Section of Neuropsychology

 Supervisor, Fellowship, Internship, and Advanced Practicum in Pediatric Neuropsychology

 Board-Certified Clinical Neuropsychologist

 Dr. Korman is employed by Pediatric Specialists of America (PSA)

-, the physician group practice of Miami Children’s Health System.
+, the physician group practice of Nicklaus Children’s Health System.
 He is PSA chief for the Section of Neuropsychology and a board-certified neuropsychologist with The Brain Institute

 and the Division of Psychology

 at Nicklaus Children’s Hospital.
 Dr. Korman supervises the Neuropsychology Fellowship, as well as the Internship and Advanced Practicum in Pediatric Neuropsychology at Nicklaus Children’s Hospital.
 He also holds an appointment as assistant clinical professor at the Florida International University’s Herbert Wertheim College of Medicine.
 He specializes in the evaluation of cognition and behavior in children with medically complex conditions such as epilepsy, brain tumors and genetic disorders.